virgesmith/inexmo/README.md

     - override the default mapping of python types to C++ types
 - Automatically includes (minimal) required headers for compilation, according the function signatures in the module.
 If necessary, headers (and include paths) can be added manually.
-- Callable types are supported both as arguments and return values....
-TODO more on this
+- Callable types are supported both as arguments and return values.
+See [below](#callable-types).
 - Compound types are supported, by mapping (by default) to `std::optional` / `std::variant`
 - Custom macros and extra headers/compiler/linker commands can be added as necessary
 - Can link to separate C++ sources, prebuilt libraries, see [test_external_source.py](src/test/test_external_source.py) [test_external_static.py](src/test/test_external_static.py) and